4 Ways to Start an Affordable Natural Diamond Jewelry Collection (with only $500)

 4. Gradually Add Diamonds with Charm Bracelets

 Of course assembling a collection of affordable diamond jewelry that wears like a second skin can’t be done all at once.
 Helen Ficalora’s clients come back to her again and again over time for handmade diamond charms.
 Consider starting your own collection with a talisman signifying luck or protection—a horseshoe or hamsa or four-leaf clover—then add on another to celebrate a milestone, remember someone special or just zhuzh things up from time to time.
 Slip them on a simple cord or gold chain or place them on a charm bracelet one by one.
-There’s no more precious way to record your personal history than with an ever-evolving diamond collection.
+There’s no more precious or sentimental way to record your personal history than with an ever-evolving diamond collection that can one day become a family heirloom.